-The fact that the university directs student activity in the right direction is reflected in the logo of Cornell University.
-Teaching is focused on obtaining specialized knowledge, so graduates are the best specialists in their chosen fields of science.
+The fact that the university directs student activity in the right direction is reflected in Cornell University’s logo.
+Teaching focuses on acquiring specialized knowledge, so graduates become the best specialists in their chosen fields.

 Meaning and History

 After the decree establishing the university was officially signed, the search for land suitable for construction began.
 To erect it, Ezra Cornell, a former senator, provided his farm and $500,000 as a down payment.
 He invited his friend, historian and educator, Andrew D. White.
-He supervised the work and traveled, advertising the future institution and inviting students and faculty.
+He supervised the work and traveled to advertise the future institution and invite students and faculty.
 The opening took place in 1868.
 At that time, it had 412 students enrolled.

 Today, Cornell University is famous for the architecture of its unusual buildings.
 Some of them are even included in the list of the most beautiful buildings in the United States.
-For example, the main campus is characterized by architectural eclecticism: it combines Gothic, Victorian, neoclassical, and modernist styles.
+For example, the main campus is characterized by architectural eclecticism, combining Gothic, Victorian, neoclassical, and modernist styles.
 Each has several dormitories, tanhouses, classrooms, libraries, and more, creating a comfortable environment for students and faculty.

 What is Cornell University?

 At the same time, it is a non-profit organization governed by a board of trustees.
-It includes representatives of not only private but also public structures.
+It includes representatives of both private and public structures.
 In total, there are 64 people.
 They control all processes.
 However, the university administration is responsible for the identity.
 Traditionally, it includes the university seal, emblem, and sports logo.

 The university-wide emblem includes a smaller seal.
-It is identical to the main seal but does not have double outlines – all elements consist of single lines.
+It is identical to the main seal but lacks double outlines; all elements consist of single lines.
 The structure of the emblem is almost similar to the prototype, as the miniature shields in the upper part have completely different images.
 One shows a dividing stripe; conversely, an angle forms a rhombus.
 To the right of the badge, some distance away, is the phrase “Cornell University.”
 It is typewritten.
 The letters are thin, with needle serifs.
 The letters “C” and “U” are uppercase, and the rest are lowercase.

 The Seal

-The seal has a round shape and a complex structure.
+The seal is round and has a complex structure.
 In the center, there is a quadrangular shield with a sharp base.
 It is divided into two parts: a rectangle and a flattened triangle.
-In the upper part are two more shields of the same kind: on the right – painted stripes, and on the left – a schematic landscape with the sun, water, a mountain, and a three-masted sailing ship.
+In the upper part are two more shields of the same kind: on the right, painted stripes, and on the left, a schematic landscape with the sun, water, a mountain, and a three-masted sailing ship.
 An open book is divided by a vertical stripe into two halves in the lower part.
-The main shield is surrounded by a double ring of thin and wide stripes, followed by the name of the university and the year of its establishment.
+The main shield is surrounded by a double ring of thin and wide stripes, followed by the university’s name and the year of its establishment.
 The inscription is in outline hollow font.
 A double border runs along the edge.

 Font and Colors

 All three of Cornell University’s main visual identity marks share the color red.
 Two of them also have a circular element with identical content.
-They differ in the number of lettering: in the printed mark, there are two, while in the academic logo, there is one.
+They differ in the number of letters: the printed mark has two, while the academic logo has one.

 The main font of the university badge is Palatino.
-This is a classic font with serifs.
-An additional sans serif variant is called Freight Sans.
-The main colors of the university are carnelian red and white.
+This is a classic serif font.
+An additional sans-serif variant is called Freight Sans.
+The university’s main colors are carnelian red and white.